rohan20k/wacovid19vaccfinder/README.md

 # WAcovid19vaccfinder
-This repository contains the details, code and visualization links for a project that help users make more informed decisions on where to receive their vaccination based on availability and Covid 19 spread in an area (County/Zip Level) in Washington State (USA)
+This repository contains the details, code and visualization links for a project that help users make more informed decisions on where to receive their vaccination based on availability and Covid 19 spread in an area (County/Zip Level) in Washington State (USA).

+The data storage solution used for this project is Snowflake Data Warehouse.

 The visuaslizations are built in Tableau and can be accessed through this link - [link to tableau visualizations!](https://public.tableau.com/profile/vaibhav.rao#!/vizhome/IMT563-COVIDVaccination/CasesbyCounty)